hapax/hapax.github.io/assets/chuzenji.md

 Perhaps life is more than an island of order in a sea of chaos.
-Jeremy England, a brilliant young professor of physics at MIT, has suggested the converse: life is not the island of order, but the waves lapping at the shore which gradually dissolve the landmass into the ocean.
+Jeremy England, a brilliant young professor of physics at MIT, has suggested the converse: life is not the island of order, but the waves lapping at the shore, gradually dissolving the landmass into the ocean.
-It is a surface phenomenon in phase space, something which has evolved not to preserve order, but to dissipate it with maximum efficiency;
+It is a surface phenomenon in phase space, something which has evolved in accord with thermodynamics not to preserve order, but to dissipate it with maximum efficiency;
 *life* is the revolver of the door of being par excellence.
 England calls this "dissipation-driven adaptation", and there is no better illustration than wildflowers sprouting through the gravel of a tumbledown plot by the backstreet ramp.